Series: Living as a Church

 “And all who believed were together and had all things in common . . .
 And the Lord added to their number day by day those who were being saved.”

 One of the most colorful early church scholars was Tertullian, a North African who lived from around 160-225 A.D.
 Tertullian wrote his famous work Apology to Roman magistrates to defend Christians against slanderous charges.
 In it he noted the unity of Christians saying: “We are a body knit together as such by a common religious profession, by unity of discipline, and by the bond of a common hope.”
 He then noted the impact that the love of the church had on unbelievers around them.
-He says:
+He says: “But it is mainly the deeds of a love so noble that lead many to put a brand upon us.
+See, they say, how they love one another.”

-II.
-The Unique Power of a Congregational Witness
+The Unique Power of Congregational Witness

-The display of unity among Christians is a powerful witness
+A) The display of unity among Christians is a powerful witness

-First, and maybe most apparent, a congregational witness enables unbelievers to see evidence of God’s power that they just can’t see in our lives as individuals.
+A congregational witness enables unbelievers to see evidence of God’s power that they just can’t see in our lives as individuals.
 Think of John 17:20-23.
 Here’s what Jesus prays:

 “I do not ask for these only, but also for those who will believe in me through their word, that they may all be one, just as you, Father, are in me, and I in you, that they also may be in us, so that the world may believe that you have sent me.
 The glory that you have given me I have given to them, that they may be one even as we are one, I in them and you in me, that they may become perfectly one, so that the world may know that you sent me and loved them even as you loved me.”